NOAA-OWP/t-route/readme.md

 Presently, there are no specific configuration details.
 Stand by.

 ## Usage and Testing
-The following should provide a sense of the operation of the routing scheme:
+The following sequence of commands should provide a sense of the operation of the routing scheme:

 ```
 pip3 install geopandas numpy pandas xarray netcdf4